Opinion | Lindsey Graham’s toadyism on Fox News shows where the GOP is heading

 But much of the Wednesday presentation was devoted to illustrating exactly how Trump spent months building up the lie of the election’s illegitimacy — precisely the thing Graham previously decried for inspiring the attack.

 Now all this has simply been erased as a cause of it.
-It’s absurd enough to claim that those who preplanned Jan.
-6th couldn’t have been inspired by Trump’s months of ongoing incitement.
+It’s absurd enough to claim that those who preplanned the events of Jan.
+6 couldn’t have been inspired by Trump’s months of ongoing incitement.
 It’s even more ridiculous to entirely sever the central motivating lie Trump told all throughout from what eventually happened.

 But this is where most elected Republicans will end up as well.
 Just look at the silly evasions we’re now getting from Sen. Roy Blunt of Missouri: